michaelrsweet/pdfio/CONTRIBUTING.md

 All source code utilizes block comments within functions to describe the operations being performed by a group of statements; avoid putting a comment per line unless absolutely necessary, and then consider refactoring the code so that it is not necessary.
-C source files use the C99 comment format ("// comment"):
+C source files typically use the C99 comment format ("// comment"):

     // Clear the state array before we begin... for (i = 0; i < (sizeof(array) / sizeof(sizeof(array[0])); i ++)